 New York Arbor

-New York Arbor is a series of photographs of idiosyncratic trees that inhabit New York City; these pictures underscore the complex relationship between trees and their human counterparts.
-Rooted in New York's parks, gardens, sidewalks, and cemeteries, some trees grow wild, some are contortionists adapting to their constricted surroundings, and others are pruned into prized specimens.
-Many of these trees are hundreds of years old and arrived as souvenirs and diplomatic gifts from abroad.
-As urban development closes in on them, New York's trees surprisingly continue to thrive.
-The cumulative effect of these photographs is to invert people's usual view of their city: trees no longer function as background, but instead dominate the human life and architecture around them.
+Epstein treats New York’s trees as portrait subjects.
+Rooted in New York's parks, gardens, sidewalks, and cemeteries, some trees grow wild, while some are contortionists adapting to their constricted surroundings; still others are pruned into prized specimens.
+Many are hundreds of years old and arrived as souvenirs and diplomatic gifts from abroad.
+As urban development closes in on them, New York’s trees continue to thrive in a complex relationship with their human counterparts.
+These photographs invert our usual view of a city: Trees no longer function as background and instead dominate human life.